-Polytechnic College was founded in 1890 by the Methodist Episcopal Church.
+Polytechnic College was founded in 1890 by the Methodist Episcopal Church in the town of Polytechnic Heights.
 The original 25 acre site was donated on East Rosedale Street.
 The campus opened in 1891 with three buildings: the main classroom and administration building, a church, and a dormitory building.
 The college expanded rapidly in the early 1900's by constructing five major buildings and remodeling the main building.
 Most of the buildings constructed in the early years are in the Neo-Classical Style.
 In 1914, the college changed its name to Texas Woman's College and restricted its enrollment to women only.
+In 1922, the town of Polytechnic Heights was dissolved and annexed into the City of Fot Worth.
 In 1937, men were admitted again, and the name was changed to Texas Wesleyan College.
 The campus was expanded several times in the late 1940's thru the mid 1950's.
 The buildings from the 1950's were designed in the International Style and ignored the classical style of the early structures.
 In 1989, the name was changed again to Texas Wesleyan University.

-Below are the individual campus buildings with descriptions:
+Below are the individual campus buildings with addresses and descriptions:

 Elizabeth Means Armstrong Hall - 1957